 And tea is one of the staple drinks on the planet of Prometheus.
 The types of teas (and glasses, cups and implements) I’ve drunk in Shiding, in other parts of Taiwan, and around the world, also sneak into my fantasy world.

-My website is in no way a tourist site, but for those interested, the only bus here is the pink 666 from Jingmei and Mucha MRT stations—enjoy the ride.
+I'm not a travel writer, but for those interested, the only bus here is the pink 666 from Jingmei and Mucha MRT stations.

-And there would be something missing if I didn’t mention that Shiding is famous for tofu—and has a famous tofu restaurant.
-There’s also a good rice dumpling shop opposite the small bridge with a statue of a miner pushing a cart, a small art gallery, and many interesting and beautiful walks and hikes.
+Some more things.
+Shiding is famous for tofu, and has a famous tofu restaurant.
+There’s a good rice dumpling shop opposite the small bridge with a statue of a miner pushing a cart, a small art gallery, and many interesting and beautiful walks and hikes.

 A rock dragon lives on the edges of Shiding…